pcf-training-class/PCF-Training/02. Logging, Scale and High Availability/readme.md

 21. Go back to the browser window where ```articulate``` is running.
 Press the **Refresh** button several times.
 Observe the Addresses and Instance Index changing.
 Notice how quickly the new application instances are provisioned and immediately load balanced.

+### High Availability

+22. Have the terminal window beside the browser.
+In the browser, press the **Kill** button.
+23. Check the state of the app in the terminal window.

+    ```cf app articulate```

+24. You can see that PCF already detected the failed instance and is recreating a new instance.
+25. Repeat the above command a few times and see that all three instances are in running state.
+26. Click the **Refresh** button a few times and see that the application is back to 3 instances.
+27. Find out which app instance was killed.

+    ```cf events articulate```

+28. Scale the app back to one instance

+    ```cf scale articulate -i 1```